Matatika/matatika-docs/content/how-to-guides/data.md

 # {{page.title}}

-Tutorials and examples for data in the Matatika platform.
+How-to guides for data in the Matatika platform.
 {: .fs-5 }